bennyrochwerg/profiling/README.md

-# Possible Evidence of Racial Profiling by the Austin Police Department in 2020
+# Evidence of Racial Profiling by the Austin Police Department in 2020

 # Description

-The files used to generate the report *Possible Evidence of Racial Profiling by the Austin Police Department in 2020* are contained in this GitHub Repository.
+The files used to generate the report *Evidence of Racial Profiling by the Austin Police Department in 2020* are contained in this GitHub Repository.

 Portions of the R code used in this analysis were adapted based on Alexander (2023).